apache/airflow/contributing-docs/03_contributors_quick_start.rst

            alt="Goto fork and select branches">
     </div>

-2. Click on ``New pull request`` button on branch from which you want to raise a pull request.
+2. Click on ``New pull request`` button on branch from which you want to raise a pull request

    .. raw:: html